In this Guide

 That’s thanks to the belt drive, which has a heavy 12” cast-iron flywheel, balanced for smooth performance.
 It also has an oversized intake filter with silencers, lubricated with synthetic oil.
 All those features keep the Powermate running relatively quietly for its class.

 It’s covered by a 2-year warranty for consumers/90 days for commercial users.

-The Powermate is even heavier than the North Star: 354 pounds!
+The Powermate is even heavier than the North Star: 354 pounds, which is quite heavy to be on the best air compressors list!
 It’s bulkier too: 31.5” x 34.8” x 77”.
 You’ll need lots of space to devote to this in your workspace, which is why we recommend it primarily to pros.
 It’s also going to require special delivery arrangements to get the machine from the truck into your shop.

 It’s somewhat top-heavy, so it really needs to be bolted down.

 It’s quieter than some other 80-gallon stationary systems but makes quite a racket.
 The loud noise is another key reason why this is better for professional shops than residential workspaces.
 You wouldn’t want to run this next to neighbors, for sure!